Alejio20/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Directorory for more pointers, arrays and strings
+Directory for more pointers, arrays and strings